phetsims/phet-info/checklists/code_review_checklist.md

   } );
 ```

-- [ ] Methods should be invoked using the dot operator rather than the bracket operator.
+- [ ] Functions should be invoked using the dot operator rather than the bracket operator.
 For more details, please see https://github.com/phetsims/gravity-and-orbits/issues/9.
 For example:
 ```js
 // avoid
 self[ isFaceSmile ? 'smile' : 'frown' ]();